kasir-barati/docker/docker-compose-files/mongodb/mongodb-cluster/bitnami/README.md

 - Restore is for when you wanna restore a backup into the cluster
 - Please first `cp` the .env files
 - Connection string: `mongodb://root:root-password@localhost:27017/learning?authSource=admin&authMechanism=DEFAULT&tls=false&directConnection=true`
-  - IDK what cna I do for the `directConnection=true` part
+  - The `directConnection=true` part works fine as long as you wanna connect to a single replica.
+  - `mongodb://root:root-password@localhost:27017,root:root-password@localhost:27018,root:root-password@localhost:27019/admin?replicaSet=rs0` works in NodeJS